 In addition, many states require mandatory restitution for certain offenses, such as crimes against the elderly, domestic violence, sexual assault, hate crimes, child abuse, child sexual abuse, drunk driving, and identity fraud.

-Direct Victims.
-Generally, restitution is paid to the person who directly suffers injury or loss as a result of the defendant’s crime.
+Direct victims.
+Generally, restitution is paid to the person who directly suffers injury or loss as a result of the defendant's crime, such as the assault or robbery victim.
 In most states, especially in relation to financial crimes, the victim can be an individual, partnership, corporation, or any other association or entity.

 Indirect victims.
-In a murder case, the surviving family members of the murder victim are eligible to receive restitution.
+In some cases, the law allows compensation to indirect victims.
+For instance, in a murder case, the surviving family members of the murder victim are eligible to receive restitution.

 Restitution can be ordered to reimburse a victim for a variety of expenses related to a crime.
 While provisions vary from state to state, the following can typically be considered in calculating restitution amounts: